yashtech00/Tweetify/README.md

 # 🐦 Tweetify - A Twitter Clone

 Tweetify is a full-stack Twitter clone built using the **MERN stack** with **TypeScript** and **Tailwind CSS**.
 It replicates core features of Twitter including tweeting, liking, commenting, user profiles, and notifications (via polling).
-Users can sign up, log in, and interact in real-time with a smooth and modern UI.
+Users can sign up, log in and modern UI.

 ## 🔧 Tech Stack